Mental Health and Substance Abuse Fellowship Program

 Funds for the Mental Health and Substance Abuse Fellowship Program are provided by the Center for Mental Health Services, the Center for Substance Abuse Prevention, and the Center for Substance Abuse Treatment in the Substance Abuse and Mental Health Services Administration.

-- Must be American citizens, noncitizen nationals, or have permanent residence status (international students and work visa holders are not eligible to apply)
+- Must be American citizen, noncitizen national, or have permanent residence status (international students, DACA students, and work visa holders are not eligible to apply;

-- Must have a master's degree in social work and be starting full-time study leading to a doctoral degree in social work or be currently enrolled as a full-time student in a doctoral social work program
+- Must have a master’s degree in social work from a CSWE-accredited program and be starting full-time study leading to a doctoral degree in social work or be currently enrolled as a full-time student in a doctoral social work program

-- Should demonstrate potential for assuming leadership roles; potential for success in doctoral studies; and commitment to a career providing mental health and substance abuse services to ethnic, racial, social, and cultural minority individuals and communities
+- Demonstrate potential for assuming a leadership role providing mental health and substance abuse services to ethnic/racial minority individuals and communities, and potential for success in doctoral studies

 General Selection Criteria

-- Duration of award is 3 years contingent on funding and whether the fellow maintains satisfactory progress toward degree objectives
+- Duration of award is 3 years, awarded one year at a time and contingent on funding and whether the fellow maintains satisfactory progress toward degree objectives